Man behind fatal gas station attack on the run

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-John-Boy Rakete (27) was released from prison on September 10 after serving two years two months behind bars on a charge of causing grievous bodily harm to Nigel Landreth with reckless disregard.
+John-Boy Rakete (27), of Dunedin, was released from prison on September 10 after serving two years two months behind bars on a charge of causing grievous bodily harm to Nigel Landreth with reckless disregard.

 The Parole Board imposed a range of release conditions which would run for six months – an attempt to mitigate the risk of Rakete reoffending.